Govt takes major step for destitute

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a statement, the prime minister said the government organisations should be bound to serve the people as governance system is linked with better coordination between the public and government organisations.
+In a statement, the prime minister said government organisations should be bound to serve people as governance system is linked with better coordination between public and government organisations.

+In this context, Pakistan Citizen's Portal (PCP), the largest network of registering complaints, has become fully functional in the country on the directions of Prime Minister Imran Khan.

 Government officers have been directed to register complaints of the weak segments through their dashboards.
 The officers have also been given special instructions to facilitate senior citizens, widows, women and special persons.